The 10 Most Important Medicinal Herbs

 Learn about the uses and benefits of the humble herb.

-If so, you should be aware that there is a much more natural way to cure all of these ailments.
 One that has been passed down through generations and allows people to find medicines in their own back gardens: the humble herb.

-Peppermint, rosemary and lemon balm might be great for adding flavor and zest to food and drinks, but they also possess special healing and soothing qualities.
+Peppermint, rosemary and lemon balm might be great for adding flavor and zest to food and drinks.
+But they also possess special healing and soothing qualities.

 Aloysia citrodora is the Latin name of this plant with tiny purple or white flowers that emits a powerful lemon-like fragrance.
-Added to fish and poultry dishes and beverages for a lemony zest, it can also be used to make herbal teas, as its antioxidant qualities can help with muscular damage, especially among avid runners.
+Added to fish and poultry dishes and beverages for a lemony zest, it can also be used to make medicinal herbal teas, as its antioxidant qualities can help with muscular damage, especially among avid runners.

 There are around 18 species of this aromatic, green-leafed herb, and ten times as many uses.
 Now known for flavoring toothpaste, chewing gum and choc-chip ice-cream, mint leaves were often used in traditional medicine to treat stomach aches, chest pains and nausea.

 True to its name, lemon balm leaves have a citrusy zest and are used in teas and to attract bees for honey production.
-Lemon balm essential oil is popular in aromatherapy for the treatment of the gastrointestinal tract, nervous system, liver and bile as well as a sleep and digestive aid.
+Lemon balm essential oil is popular in aromatherapy for the treatment of the gastrointestinal tract, nervous system, liver and bile as well as sleep and digestive aid.

 This succulent plant species might look like it would spike you like a cactus if you get too close, but the liquid held in its leaves soothes uncomfortable skin conditions.
 It can be used as an ointment for burns and sunburns and calms rashes and some allergic reactions.

-Beware the Rheum rhabarbarum – its stalks are delicious cooked with sugar and baked into crumbles, but its large triangular leaves are highly poisonous.
-In traditional Chinese medicine, rhubarb is used to relieve constipation.
+Beware the Rheum rhabarbarum – its stalks are delicious cooked with sugar and baked into crumbles.
+But its large triangular leaves are highly poisonous.
+In Traditional Chinese Medicine, rhubarb is used to relieve constipation.

-These daisy-like plants are often used to make aromatic teas, and have several uses in traditional medicine.
+These daisy-like plants are often used to make aromatic teas and have several uses in traditional medicine.
 Camomile can treat menstrual disorders, hay fever, inflammation, muscle spasms, insomnia, ulcers, gastrointestinal disorders and hemorrhoids.

 Known as the “king of herbs”, green leafy basil is popular in the Italian cuisine and the main ingredient in pesto.
 In Ayurveda traditional medicine it is thought to have various therapeutic qualities.